Natalia519/projectnata/README.md

 # Authors and acknowledgment
-The project was done with the help and supervision of ITStep Academy (Kharkiv office) teacher, Puchkov Yuriy, by student Natalia Shyriaieva
+The project was done with the help and under supervision of ITStep Academy (Kharkiv office) teacher, Puchkov Yuriy, by student Natalia Shyriaieva

 Thanks to my family for supporting my efforts in DevOps.